materialsvirtuallab/nano266/labs/lab1/README.md

 Note that this is an open-ended question, and there is no real right or wrong answer.
 It is more important for you to understand the tradeoffs and come up with a good justification for your recommendation.

+## Bonus (10 points)

+The formation enthalpy of ammonia is negative, but generally the reaction does not take place (or does so very slowly) under normal conditions.
+That is why the Haber process is performed under high pressures and temperatures with a catalyst.
+The main reason is that N<sub>2</sub> is very unreactive.
+Can you give a rough estimate of the reaction barrier using a few simple calculations, assuming that one has to break the N<sub>2</sub> triple bond for the reaction?